actionitdev/pipeline/README.md

 - `.circleci`

     `.circleci` is the folder to store CircleCI configuration files.
-    - `config.yml`: Specifies commands to execute in CI and criteria to decide whether tests are passed or failed
+    - `config.yml`: Specifies commands to execute in CI and criteria to decide whether build tests and deployment process are passed or failed

 - `.init`

     `.init` is the folder to store mysql database initialization files.
     - `dumpfile.sql.gz`: Specifies sql commands to initialize the data inside mysql container

-- `traefik.yml`

-    `traefik.yml` defines the configuration of the reverse proxy and ensures auto-detection of other docker services available.

 - `dbBackup`